-- 4.3.1 An amendment to a motion shall be in terms which maintain or further clarify the intent of the original motion and does not contradict or negate the motion. - 4.3.2 A Councillor who proposes or seconds a motion may not propose or second an amendment to that - 4.3.3 No more than one motion or one proposed amendment to a motion may be put before a meeting of Council at any one time. - 4.3.4 Where an amendment to a motion is before a meeting of Council, no other amendment to the motion shall be considered until after the first amendment has been put to the vote. - 4.3.5 Where a motion is amended by another motion, the original motion shall not be put as a subsequent motion to amend that other motion.
+- 4.3.1 An amendment to a motion shall be in terms which maintain or further clarify the intent of the motion and does not contradict or negate the motion. - 4.3.2 An amendment can either be in the form of a variation (that is accepted by mover and seconder of the motion) or a formal amendment (moved and seconded). - 4.3.3 A Councillor who has proposed or seconded a motion may propose an amendment to that motion. - 4.3.4 No more than one proposed amendment to a motion may be put before a meeting of Council at any one time. - 4.3.5 Where an amendment to a motion is before a meeting of Council, no other amendment to the motion shall be considered until after the first amendment has been put to the vote. - 4.3.6 Where a motion is amended by another motion, the original motion shall not be put as a subsequent motion to amend that other motion. - 4.3.7 Any amendment to a motion must be proposed before debate on the motion has been concluded and the right of reply of the mover of the motion has been exercised.